crispygoth/puppet-redis_cluster/README.md

   port => '7001',
 }
 ~~~
+After that, you will have to use redis-trib.rb to configure your cluster.
+Check this tutorial http://redis.io/topics/cluster-tutorial .

 **Note:** The main `redis_cluster` class is required by all other classes (redis_cluster::instance for example).
 You must declare it whenever you use the module.